 Read, return, repeat

-The library's fiction section is organized by genre, both for ease of use and to encourage serendipitous browsing.
+In the Lower School, he library's fiction section is organized by genre, both for ease of use and to encourage serendipitous browsing.
 Colorful signs atop bookcases feature distinctive colors and relevant imagery to allow students to quickly locate sections.

 The library's nonfiction materials are also organized by subject matter, again with relevant imagery incorporated into each section's signage.
 Nonfiction signs are characterized by a consistent bright yellow color in backgrounds, graphics, and/or text.